Press Enter to search or ESC to close

 Fetal presentation refers to the part of the fetus that is felt at the cervix during a vaginal exam.
 Fetal presentation is important to note because it can determine if a vaginal delivery is an option.
 There are three types of presentation possibilities: breech, vertex and transverse.
 The following steps will help you to understand each type of presentation.

-5 Steps to Understand Fetal Presentation
+5 Steps To Understand Fetal Presentation

 Fetal Presentation